MrApplejuice/wp-autologin-links/readme.txt

 = 1.11.0 =
 * Add limit to the number of autologin-links shown in the admin menu (GitHub issue #11)
+* Add new constant PKG_AUTOLOGIN_VERSION allowing to check the autologin link version in-code

 = 1.10.1 =
 * Fixed readme